yutingsdu/TransGram/README.md

 Description
 ================

-TransGram is a genome-guided transcriptome reconstructing tool for long RNA-seq reads.
+TransGram is a genome-guided transcriptome reconstruction tool for long RNA-seq reads.

 Prerequisites